• Skip to primary navigation

 If you don't have parchment paper, you can use plastic wrap or a lightly floured surface and floured rolling pin.

-parchment paper on bottom and top of dough for easy roll out
+parchment paper on bottom and top of dough for easy roll out.

 That means cutting off the jagged areas and making them even dough rectangles.

-making a rectangle for vegan pop tart dough
+making a rectangle for vegan pop tart dough by cutting the jagged edges off.

-cutting the vegan pop tart dough evenly
+cutting the vegan pop tart dough evenly a rectangle with 8 smaller rectangles.

 If you have a rectangle cookie cutter, you can use that or grab a ruler and measure the height, then divide it by how many even pieces you want and make little score marks so you know where to cut and do the same thing up and down.